 This hash is inspired by a brunch I had a few years ago when I was visiting one of my best girlfriends, Amber, in NYC.
 She took me to Alice’s Teacup because it’s cute and charming…and I’m a sucker for cute and charming!
 I had the Scones Benedict but the part I remember the most was the potato-chicken hash on the side.
 It was such a surprise and so, so good.

-In a skillet heat about 2 teaspoons of olive oil over medium high.
-Toss the chicken with a pinch of salt and half of the cajun spice mix to coat.
+- In a skillet heat about 2 teaspoons of olive oil over medium high.
+Toss the chicken with a pinch of salt and pepper.
 Add to the heated pan and cook until chicken is browned and cooked through.
 Remove the chicken from the pan and set aside.
-Add about 1 tablespoon more of olive oil, add the sweet potato, onion, remaining cajun seasoning and a pinch of salt.
+Add about 1 tablespoon more of olive oil, add the sweet potato, onion, a pinch of salt and pepper.
 Cook until sweet potatoes and onions are browned and potatoes are tender.
 Add the chicken back to the pan and toss to combine.
-Top with parsley and a fried egg if desired. [/recipe]
+Top with parsley and a fried egg if desired.

 This recipe has been simplified from an older version and updated for clarity.